Pell Grants and SEOG Grants

 1. How to Apply for Federal Work Study

-Students interested in applying for the Federal Work Study program must fill out a work-study application by visiting the Financial Aid Office.
-Students should not solicit various departments on campus for job opportunities.
+Students interested in applying for the Federal Work Study program must fill out a work-study interest form by visiting the Financial Aid Office.
 All Federal Work Study jobs are coordinated by the Financial Aid Office and various campus departments.
 These positions are subject to change depending on the needs of the campus and amount of funding available.

 2. Student Eligibility Criteria and Determination of Need